 The hand releases.
 My feet find the pool bottom and I push up with mouth open; ready to suck in the summer-sweet air.
 I break the water’s surface heaving and shuddering and gulping.

 “Very good.”
-My brother consults my Christmas-present-stop-watch.
+He consults my Christmas-present stop-watch.
 “You added another five seconds to your record.”